 Once your host confirms that the installation of WordPress is complete, you can visit your temporary domain to check that you can see the default theme.
 At this point, there some things we advise you to do after setting up any new WordPress site.

-Now you’re ready to begin the conversion process.
+This is where the fun begins.
+You’re ready to begin the conversion process.
 We will start by looking at the manual steps required.

 Step 1: Setup Pages and Posts

-Step 2: Copy and Paste Content
+Step 2: Copy/Paste Your Content

 This is the tedious step of the manual conversion process.
 For each page on your Wix site, you’ll need to manually copy the relevant text then paste it into the equivalent page within your WordPress installation.

 If your page had images in that content, you’ll need to bring those over as well.
 This must be done manually, too.
 You will need to save each image from Wix to your computer, and then upload it to your WordPress media library.

 You will also need to fix any internal links.
 If you copied over a Wix page that linked to another Wix page on your site within the text, that link is going to point back to your old Wix site.
 Even if you copy/pasted to WP because all the hotlinks were pasted, too.

 Since you created all new WP pages, you can just change the link to point to your WP site.
 And if you are using the same URL slug, you can just type it in without a domain.
 That will direct the link to whatever domain the link is originating from.
 For example, a hyperlink of https://elegantthemes.com/wix-to-wordpress will go to the same place as /wix-to-WordPress as long as the link is clicked on a page on elegantthemes.com